Little-Endian Snafu

 A (most?) modern x86_64 or aarch64 machine adopts a little-endian system.
 Here, a naive slice of the first 4 bytes in that memory blob would give you the offset, not the listno!

-Realizing that, the fix was to build LO with string concatenation or memcpy in the expected order.
+Realizing that, the fix was to switch the list_id and offset in lo_build, or, build LO with string concatenation or memcpy in the expected order.
 And the problem was solved.

 1. https://en.wikipedia.org/wiki/Endianness